STARS4ALL/tessdb-server/README.md

 EOF
 ```

-2. Extract al readings for a given instrument:
+2. Extract all readings for a given instrument:

 ```sh
 #!/bin/bash